“Learning and growing together”

 When students arrive in Key Stage Four most of their learning is delivered in school through class teaching and specialist subject teaching.
 Students are assessed and follow two different pathways.

 Students are based within a class group for some areas of the curriculum and then move into specific learning groups for accredited courses appropriate to their ability.
 Students at Entry Levels 1 to 3 follow a two year mixture of academic courses.
 Some students with more complex learning difficulties follow the Personal Progress pathway.

 Please refer to the accreditation page of this website for further information.

-All students in Key Stages 4 and 5 have a transition Plan.
+All students in Key Stages 4 and 5 have a Transition Plan.
 Students are supported to develop a Transition Pathway where they start to focus on their own skills, abilities and interests to help them have ownership of what they may opt to do as they prepare for life after school.
 This is supported by school staff and the IAG advisor, Tom George.

 Key Stage Five

 At Key Stage 5 we aim to support students towards greater independence by providing a curriculum which offers balance, relevance, continuity and progression.
-Students follow the Open College Network West Midlands (OCNWMR) which provides a framework for designing personalised learning programmes.
+Students follow the Open College Network West Midlands (OCNWM) which provides a framework for designing personalised learning programmes.
 The curriculum aims to meet the diverse needs of our individual learners by offering a wide range of subjects and experiences at Entry Level 1, 2 and 3.